Dangerous Ishhq: Plot

 The film's story spans four centuries and tells four different stories set in different time periods.
 Supermodel Sanjana and Rohan, son of one of the nation's foremost business tycoons, are a famous couple on the social circuit.
 When Sanjana decides against flying to Paris at the last minute for a lucrative modelling assignment, she does so, not just because she cannot bear to stay away from Rohan, but more importantly, because her instincts push her against going.
 Rohan gets abducted, and the high-profile kidnapping creates chaos in Sanjana's life.
-The kidnappers demand 500 million.
+The kidnappers demand ₹ 500 million.
 The police, however, believe that even paying the ransom will not bring Rohan back.
-Shortly after Rohan gets kidnapped, Sanjana starts hearing strange noises.
+Shortly after, Sanjana starts hearing strange noises.
 She has visions of Rohan calling her Geeta.
-With all this happening, Sanjana realises that she can read Urdu even though she has never learnt it.
+Meanwhile, Sanjana realises that she can read Urdu even though she has never learnt it.
 She informs her friend Dr. Neetu about it, who in turn refers her to a psychiatrist.

 The latter informs Sanjana that Rohan's kidnapping is somehow linked to their past lives.
 Sanjana undergoes a past life regression where she sees herself as Geeta, a young Hindu girl in love with Iqbal, a Muslim boy.
 Her entire family, including her sister Chanda (who is none other than Neetu), has been killed by her uncle.
 Iqbal suggests that the only way Geeta can escape her death is by leaving Landi Kotal and settling down in Amritsar.
 Later, it is revealed that Iqbal's friend Aarif is the antagonist.
-His purpose is to separate the two lovers because he supposes Geeta's family to be a collaborator.
-He was Durgam Sah's third face who decided to split the two many centuries back.
+His purpose is to separate the two lovers because he is a reincarnation of Durgam Sah, who decided to split the two many centuries ago.

-Sanjana's next life is that of a Muslim girl, Salma.
-Again, she loves a young man named Ali.
+Sanjana's next life is that of a Muslim girl, Salma, who loves a young man named Ali.
 The latter leaves for war with his companion Rashid.
 When the war is over, everyone returns except for Ali.
 Rashid informs Salma that her lover has been killed.
 It is later revealed by a tawaif (Neetu's first birth) that Ali is alive and that Rashid planned to separate the two lovers.
 With this particular regression, it is also revealed that Rohan's younger brother Rahul is involved in his brother's kidnapping.